Commitment to Racial Justice

 - In a guest post for Law Professor’s Blog, Amanda Lyons, executive director of University of Minnesota Human Rights Center, reflects on the murder of George Floyd and the fight for change in the future, one that puts human rights and dignity at the forefront.
 Read Amanda’s post here.

-Announcing the George Floyd Memorial Scholarship in Law
+The George Floyd Memorial Scholarship in Law

 The endowed scholarship will provide critical financial support, allowing underrepresented students, and Black or African-American students in particular, to pursue careers in the law and achieve their dreams.

 “Mr. Floyd’s killing was a tragic reminder of the inequity and injustice facing Black Americans today, despite the decades that have passed since the civil rights movement,” McCurdy and Laud observe in their statement announcing the establishment of the scholarship.
 They expressed a hope that recipients of this scholarship will join the legal profession and join Minnesota Law alumni in advocating for racial justice and equality.
 Read more and support the George Floyd Memorial Scholarship in Law.

 New Exhibit from the Law Library: Law and the Struggle for Racial Justice

 The Riesenfeld Rare Books Research Center opened a new fall exhibit, Law and the Struggle for Racial Justice, on September 8th.
 Students may tour the exhibit individually by appointment.
 For a preview of two items featured in the exhibit, see the Center’s recent blog posts on the Sweet murder trials and the 1935 Harlem riot.
 Please contact Ryan Greenwood, Curator of Rare Books and Special Collections, at firstname.lastname@example.org for more information or to arrange a visit to the exhibit.